-The reveal of Project T.A.H.I.T.I.'s purpose is one after analysis: Project T.A.H.I.T.I.'s purpose was to revive an Avenger if things came to worst.
+The reveal of Project T.A.H.I.T.I.'s purpose is one after analysis is the epitome of this (with healthy levels of tear-jerker mixed in): Project T.A.H.I.T.I.'s purpose was to revive an Avenger if things came to worst.
 How is that a heartwarming moment?
 Cause Coulson was its subject, which means Nick Fury values Coulson as much or more than what he values an Avenger.

 Skye calls herself weak for saving Ward.
 Coulson's response: "You're not weak.
 You have compassion.
 That's harder."

 May comes to Skye's room to make Skye feel better about what happened with Deathlok and Ward.

 Fitz's unshakable faith that Ward is not truly evil and that there is still good in him.